 - Actively Manage Patches and Update :-

-Vulnerabilities in applications and databases that are exploitable using SQL injection are regularly discovered and publicly identified. keeping all web application software components, including database server software, frameworks, libraries, plug-ins, and web server software, up to date.
+However, vulnerabilities in applications and databases that are exploitable using SQL injection are regularly discovered and publicly identified.
+Further, keeping all web application software components.
+Including database server software, frameworks, libraries, plug-ins, and web server software, up to date.

 - Use Virtual or Physical Firewall :-

 Above all, we strongly recommend using a software or appliance-based web application firewall (WAF) to help filter out malicious data.